Typefounding/underlineStrikethrough/README.md

 ### Preview Area
 - **Preview:** This will show all fonts selected in the panel to the left, along with their corresponding underlines and strikethroughs.
 - **Preview Text:** This is the text that you would like displayed in the view above.
-Default is `Hlpxtys`.
+Default is `Hlpxtys`. *The extension will remember your settings for next time.*
-- **Preview Color:** This is the color you would like the underline and strikethrough preview to have.
+- **Preview Color:** This is the color you would like the underline and strikethrough preview to have. *The extension will remember your settings for next time.*

 ### Underline Settings
 - **Thickness:** The thickness of the underline.
 This corresponds to `font.info.postscriptUnderlineThickness`.